CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 When the "queues" property is set in the JSON, the queues mentioned in the global configuration file are completely ignored.
 This is even so if you have not even specified all possible queues in the JSON property.

+## Smarthost settings

+If you do not want to send the message right to the recipient right away, but to an alternative SMTP server on the internet, you can add a "smarthost" option.

+{
+    "envelope": "my-sender-address@my-domain.com",
+    "recipient": "info@example.org",
+    "mime": "...",
+    "smarthost": {
+        "name": "mail.smtpeter.com",
+        "port": 25,
+        "username": "my-username",
+        "password": "my-password"
+    }
+}

+The above message will not be sent to "my-domain.com", but to "mail.smtpeter.com" instead.

 ## Setting custom message properties